-No, similar to how the students work on pages at their own pace, they will continue to work online.
+No, similar to how the students work on pages in their own pace, they will continue to work online.
 They will have the ability to continue in subsequent sessions from exactly where they left off.

-How do you schedule Mathnasium@Home sessions?
+How do we schedule Mathnasium@Home?

 We will be rolling out a self-scheduling calendar.
 A link to the calendar will be sent to you via email to schedule your student's sessions.
 Please reach out to us for any additional queries on this.